nektarai/strtl/readme.md

 // Returns '1984 by George Orwell; 2001 by Arthur C Clarke;'
 ```

 When looping over strings or numbers, `{=}` is the placeholder for the current element.
-Loops also support helpers, which are called with an array of rendered strings.
+Loops also support helpers, which are called with an array of rendered strings as the first argument.

 ```js
 render.toString(